AideenM12/Joyce-English-School-MS4/TESTING.md

 **Expected Result:**
-The site will provide the user with receives a confirmation email after a payment
+The site will provide the user with a confirmation email after a payment

 **Actual Result:**
-The site provides the user with receives a confirmation email after a payment
+The site provides the user with a confirmation email after a payment

 **Pass/Fail:**
 Pass